 Boston, Massachusetts, is one of the best places in New England to travel if you’re looking to visit museums and educate yourself while traveling.
-Luckily, all of the best museums in Boston are included in this post to help you with planning your next Boston itinerary.
+Luckily, we’ve rounded up the best museums in this post to help you with planning your next Boston itinerary.

-From museums that are solely based on science to even crazy, quirky ones that are focused on plumbing, Boston has it all.
-No matter your interests, you’ll be able to find a museum on this list for you to visit during your next trip to Boston.
+From museums that are solely based on science to unique, quirky ones that are focused on plumbing, Boston has it all.
+No matter your interests, you’ll be able to find museums in Boston on this list for you to visit during your next trip to Boston.

 Without further ado, here are all of the best museums in Boston!